digitalbricklayer/dubdub2com/content/post/introduction-wooden-spoon/index.md

 More recently, Bolt Action has started to bring new members into the club.
 You've got to be grateful for anything that brings new members.
 The new members bring new dynamism and enthusiasm.

-Bolt Action certainly isn't one of my favourite games, it does give a good, social experience.
+Bolt Action certainly isn't my favourite game, it does give a good, social experience.

 ## A Return to Flames